IPdotSetAF/ESPAsyncHTTPUpdateServer/README.md

 >This will enable the library to print logs to the Serial.

 ## TODO:
 - ESP8266 LittleFS support
-- example sketches
 - pio publish
-- arduino publish

 ## Contribution
 - You can open Issues for any bug report or feature request.